osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Tweaked surround texture for desert maps some so its a little less repetitive looking
         - Reduced height of Church model by 25%
         - Removed City Blocks map
+        - Replaced f18 model on city maps with f16

     Other:
         - Added Sniper AI type that uses mostly lasers and guns.